Where Sports Betting is Legal Now

 Kansas legalized sports betting in 2022, after a legislative race which saw it beat out neighboring Missouri.

-Online and in-person betting began Sept.
+Online and in-person betting began on Sept.
 1, one of the fastest launches of any state and just in time for the 2022 NFL season.
 Six online operators and two casinos began taking bets to start, with more expected to join soon.

 Kansas law allows up to 12 online sportsbooks, though the state's licensed just nine so far.
-Two additional casinos are expected to take bets in the coming months.

 Additionally, casinos may sign contracts with retail locations, like professional sports arenas, to install and oversee betting kiosks.